trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

         $ git commit
         $ git push github your_task_branch
+Another way is to use the `git gui` command that gives you a graphical interface.

 6. Create pull request: navigate to https://github.com/mynick/sympy, select your task's branch, and press the *Pull Request* button.